 Under the provisions of GASB Statement No. 49, CRA/LA-DLA will capitalize the cleanup costs of those brownfields sites it owns and has a legal obligation to cleanup based on a contract, court order, or regulatory order net of any cost recovery.
 Those cleanup costs will be capitalized when they are incurred rather than recorded as expenses and related liabilities potentially in earlier periods.
 Only those outlays that are expected to exceed the capitalization limit are accrued as a liability.
-Pursuant to SB107, adopted on September 22, 2015, funding of environmental remediation is prohibited unless required by a pre-June 28, 2011 enforceable obligation. (page 40)
+Pursuant to SB107, adopted on September 22, 2015, funding of environmental remediation is prohibited unless required by a pre-June 28, 2011 enforceable obligation. (page 39)

-K. Long-term Obligations
+K. Long-term Debt and Other Long-term Obligations